 Provided by the Department for Work and Pensions (DWP), the Pension Tracing Service helps people to trace benefits where they have lost contact with a previous employer's scheme.
 Information about the RMSPS has been registered with the Pension Tracing Service.

-Write to

-The Pension Service 9, Mail Handling Site A
+Write to The Pension Service 9 Mail Handling Site A Wolverhampton WV981LU www.gov.uk

-Wolverhampton, WV98 1LU

 Telephone: 0800 731 0193

 The UK government